 To ensure that drivers are following the fueling policies, fleet managers can set up specific controls that will reject the card for unapproved purchases.
 These parameters can include restricting certain times of day, days of the week, transactions per day, gallons or dollars per transaction, and gallons or dollars per day, week, or month.
 To make this process easier, fleet managers should go through their existing records to see when most purchases are made and what the average spend has been for each vehicle.
-For a full rundown on how to optimize your card controls, read our purchase controls guide!

-3. Receive Email Alerts
+3. Receive email alerts.

 Fleet Managers can set up email alerts that will notify them of unusual purchases, allowing them to monitor unexpected transactions without declining the card at the pump.
 Once they receive an alert, they can confirm the purchase with their drivers and remind them of the fueling policies in place.
 For smaller fleets, fleet managers can even sign up for e-receipts for every single transaction placed on your cards, though the volume of emails makes this unwieldy for companies operating dozens of vehicles.
 In either case, management will be able to address problems quickly and meet with their drivers to confirm expectations.

-4. Easy Online Monitoring
+4. Easy online monitoring

 In addition to receiving alerts by email, management will also have access to an online portal that displays real-time transaction information.
 This allows them to periodically check in on their team’s fueling without waiting for invoices or receipts.
 They also get a bird’s eye view of vehicle use with automatic MPG reports, allowing them to address maintenance issues as soon as they suspect a problem.